Rajeev-Tamang/Firewall/fortigate-firewall-administration-course/Task.md

   2) Check the internet connetion from fortigate.
   3) Check the internet from lan network.
   4) Configure the Fortigate to allow lan network to access internet.

+## 3.Check the differnt tab of Foritview menu.

+## 4. Enable the feature which are disable by default.

+## 5.Create Admin Users?
+  1) Create user with full access.
+  2) Create user with limited access.
+  3) Create new user via CLI.

+## 6. Secure Access
+  1) Change the user password.
+  2) only valid ip address  user can access the device.
+  3) When user sets password , it should meet the certain requirement.
+Cretae the requirement of it.
+(Like uppercase, lowercase , symbols, numbers,etc).

+## 7. You forgot your admin password, Now recover it.